HaolinZhong/My-Tech-Stack-Note/SAS essentials.md

   data storm_new;
       set pg1.storm_damage;
       drop Summary;
-      * calculate the age in years between `date` column and today YearsPassed=yrdif(Date,today(),"age");
+      * calculate the age in years between `date` column and today;
+      YearsPassed=yrdif(Date,today(),"age");
-      * generate a date that has the same mon, day as `date`, but the year of current year Anniversary=mdy(month(Date),day(Date),year(today()));
+      * generate a date that has the same mon, day as `date`, but the year of current year;
+      Anniversary=mdy(month(Date),day(Date),year(today()));
       format YearsPassed 4.1 Date Anniversary mmddyy10.;
   run;